-Also, it allows you to exclude a package or packages from the yum update if you need to.
+Also, if needed, it allows you to exclude a package or packages from the yum update.

-Yum is installed by default and you do not need to install it.
+Yum is installed by default and you do not need to install it seperately.

 |1||Red Hat introduced RPM in 1997.||Yellowdog UPdater (YUP) was developed in 1999-2001 and YUM replaced the original YUP utility in 2003.|